 If you want to stay near Beinn Ime, then we recommend staying in the Arrochar Alps.
 There are plenty of great accommodation options in and around Arrochar.
 Below, we’ll look at the best budget, mid-range and luxurious accommodation options.

-- Budget – Village Inn: the nicely decorated and cosy lodgings at the Village Inn offer guests incredible views of the Arrochar Alps.
+The well-decorated and cosy lodgings at the Village Inn offer guests fantastic views of the Arrochar Alps.
 There’s a restaurant and bar on-site as well as a beer garden.

-- Mid-range – Glebe Country House Tarbet: the Glebe Country House Tarbet is a beautiful guest house featuring a shared lounge with superb views of the surrounding Arrochar landscape.
+The Glebe Country House Tarbet is a lovely guest house featuring a shared lounge with superb views of the surrounding Arrochar landscape.
 The breakfast comes highly recommended too!

 Other Loch Lomond Walks